genboy/Festival/README.md

     - add area description
     - whitelist players for the area
     - tp to an area
     - show area’s info at current position

 **Flags**

 - Set area flags true means

-    - edit: area is save from building/breaking
+    - edit: the area is save from building/breaking
     - god: players in the area are save in god mode
     - pvp: players in the area are save from PVP
     - flight: players in the area are not allowed to fly
     - touch: area is save from player interaction with chests/signs etc.
-    - effects: player can not keep using effects in the area (v.1.0.5-12)
+    - effects: player can not keep using effects in the area
     - msg: do not display area enter/leave messages
     - passage: no passage for non-whitelisted players! (previously barrier flag)
     - drop: players can not drop things
     - tnt: entities can not exploded
+    - hunger: player can not exhaust / hunger
     - perms: player permissions are used to determine area command execution (experiment)